Breastfeeding is truly a journey.

 8. Use the old cabbage leaf trick

 How in the world cabbage leaves are able to relieve the pain from engorgement is not completely understood, yet many women report that their application reduces pain. (source)

 Place cabbage in the fridge well before use so they will couple as a cold compress, which will also help soothe hot swollen breasts.

 Make sure to bend and roll the leaves in between your fingers to release the enzymes before you apply them.
 Use a few leaves at a time to fully cover your girls and leave them in place for 15-20 minutes.
-Discard the leaves when you are done.
+Discard the leaves or compost them when you are done.